MicrosoftDocs/visualstudio-docs/gamedev/unreal/get-started/vs-tools-unreal-overview.md

 ## Supported Visual Studio versions

-Visual Studio Tools for Unreal Engine is available for free and supports:

-- Visual Studio 2022 Version 17.7 or later.
+Visual Studio Tools for Unreal Engine is available for free and supports Visual Studio 2022 Version 17.7 or later.

 We recommend [downloading and using the latest version of Visual Studio.](https://visualstudio.microsoft.com/downloads/?cid=learn-onpage-download-cta)